Great Diamond Partners LLC Purchases 206 Shares of Intuitive Surgical, Inc. (NASDAQ:ISRG)

-Several other institutional investors also recently modified their holdings of the company.
-IronBridge Private Wealth LLC increased its holdings in Intuitive Surgical by 200.0% in the 4th quarter.
-IronBridge Private Wealth LLC now owns 81 shares of the medical equipment provider’s stock valued at $29,000 after buying an additional 54 shares during the period.
-Comprehensive Financial Consultants Institutional Inc. acquired a new stake in shares of Intuitive Surgical during the 4th quarter valued at about $30,000.
-JFS Wealth Advisors LLC boosted its position in shares of Intuitive Surgical by 145.2% during the 1st quarter.
-JFS Wealth Advisors LLC now owns 103 shares of the medical equipment provider’s stock valued at $31,000 after acquiring an additional 61 shares in the last quarter.
-Vectors Research Management LLC increased its stake in Intuitive Surgical by 200.0% in the fourth quarter.
-Vectors Research Management LLC now owns 90 shares of the medical equipment provider’s stock valued at $32,000 after acquiring an additional 60 shares during the period.
-Finally, MV Capital Management Inc. raised its position in Intuitive Surgical by 138.9% in the second quarter.
-MV Capital Management Inc. now owns 172 shares of the medical equipment provider’s stock worth $35,000 after purchasing an additional 100 shares in the last quarter.
+Other institutional investors have also recently bought and sold shares of the company.
+Everence Capital Management Inc. increased its position in shares of Intuitive Surgical by 58.9% during the second quarter.
+Everence Capital Management Inc. now owns 7,770 shares of the medical equipment provider’s stock worth $1,560,000 after acquiring an additional 2,880 shares in the last quarter.
+CAPROCK Group Inc. boosted its stake in Intuitive Surgical by 4.8% during the 2nd quarter.
+CAPROCK Group Inc. now owns 3,681 shares of the medical equipment provider’s stock valued at $739,000 after purchasing an additional 169 shares during the last quarter.
+Trustcore Financial Services LLC boosted its stake in Intuitive Surgical by 4.4% during the 2nd quarter.
+Trustcore Financial Services LLC now owns 1,605 shares of the medical equipment provider’s stock valued at $322,000 after purchasing an additional 68 shares during the last quarter.
+Baron Silver Stevens Financial Advisors LLC increased its holdings in Intuitive Surgical by 43.3% during the 2nd quarter.
+Baron Silver Stevens Financial Advisors LLC now owns 1,311 shares of the medical equipment provider’s stock worth $263,000 after purchasing an additional 396 shares in the last quarter.
+Finally, RPG Investment Advisory LLC raised its stake in shares of Intuitive Surgical by 1.6% in the second quarter.
+RPG Investment Advisory LLC now owns 31,682 shares of the medical equipment provider’s stock worth $6,359,000 after purchasing an additional 504 shares during the last quarter.
 Institutional investors and hedge funds own 82.44% of the company’s stock.

 Intuitive Surgical Price Performance